Crompulence/CPL_APP_OPENFOAM/README.md

 - A copy of OpenFOAM
 - The same GCC and MPICH version used to build CPL library

-The following environnment variables:
+The following environment variables:

     FOAM_CPL_SOCKET_LIBBIN = $FOAM_INST_DIR/cpl-socket/lib
     LD_LIBRARY_PATH        = $LD_LIBRARY_PATH:$FOAM_CPL_LIBBIN

 **must be defined** in order for a) the compilation to work and b) the library to be found by the ld linker.
-They are conveniently defined in the config file SOURCEME, which may be found in the level above this README file:
+They are conveniently defined in the config file SOURCEME, which can be used as follows:

-    $  cd ../
     $  source SOURCEME.sh
-    $  cd -

 2 ) Install
 ===========

-The install process assumes that you have OpenFOAM fully installed with all code source.
+The install process assumes that you have OpenFOAM fully installed with all source code.
 The process then simply builds a top level solver, using all of the OpenFOAM shared libraries and CPL library's shared library, which is designed for coupled simulation.

 First, change directory to CPL_APP_OPENFOAM-DEV,